Pravrutti09/aeroswipe-virtual-mouse/README.md

 # AeroSwipe Virtual Mouse

 This project allows users to control the computer mouse using hand gestures through a webcam.
-It uses computer vision techniques to detect hand movements and perform mouse actions like cursor movement and clicking.
+It uses computer vision techniques to detect hand movements and perform mouse actions like To move cursor, Left click, Right click, Double click, Drag, Drop, Volume up and down.

 ## Technologies Used
 Python